 The theme of exercise benefits on the body is often overlooked and goes unnoticed by the majority of the world.
 While there are many different articles and compositions that explain, to society, the results of exercise and physical activity, many still do not understand how unbelievably helpful these processes are both mentally and physically.
 There are many different types of compositions that portray these messages as well.
 Whether it be an infographic, a video, or a news article, compositions all have a common idea in getting a message across to a specific audience.
-To curate the theme of exercise benefits, there were a few compositions that seemed to portray the message very well, using an informative genre in most cases to do so.
+Through a theme of exercise benefits, one would expect to see principle ideas such as physical and mental gains.
+Some examples may include decreased risk of disease, increased muscle strength, or better cognitive functioning.
+The advantages gained form exercise usually go beyond the typical thoughts of society, where generally exercise is simply to look better and be stronger.
+There were a few compositions that seemed to portray this message very well, using an informative genre in most cases to do so.
 An infographic, 50 Reasons to Exercise, a blog, Inactivity: Why Exercise is More Important Than Ever, and a TED-Talk video, High-Intensity Physical Exercise Will Boost Your Health, are three compositions which have a common informative genre.
 However, the song Phenomenal, by Eminem, uses a more persuasive genre to curate the theme of exercise benefit, and while it does not directly use the idea of exercise benefits in its message, it does provide a sort of motivation, something very important in the idea of beginning an exercise regimen as an individual.

 The first composition mentioned refers to the infographic, 50 Reasons to Exercise.
 This composition uses a multi-modal aspect, along with a digital media to reach its audience.
 That multi-modal idea includes both a visual and text-based mode to reach its intended audience.
 The audience that is continually referred to is anyone with internet access, specifically those who exercise or are considering doing so.
 The style and design of the page really help the composition get its message across.
-The page is all black and white and is organized into a two-column list, displaying the fifty reasons directly and straight forward, some of which include, "improves joint function, sharpens memory, and strengthens the heart."
+The page is all black and white and is organized into a twocolumn list, displaying the fifty reasons directly and straight forward, some of which include, "improves joint function, sharpens memory, and strengthens the heart."
 This aspect gives a great deal of simplicity to the page which is extremely attractive in nature as many people want to be able to scan articles over to get the idea.
 The composition also pictures a pair of shoes and two dumbbells which could symbolize the idea that not much is needed, as far as equipment, to workout.
-Referring back to the genres of compositions, the informative genre of this infographic depicts its importance in how it conforms to the conventions of the overall theme by stating a huge variety of how physical activity and exercise can benefit humans both physically and mentally.
+The informative genre of this infographic allows it to conform very well with the conventions of the theme.
+The simply stated facts of the infographic give various details and motives of the values and gains that exercise brings to the body, which is something one would expect to see in the curation of an exercise benefits based theme.